 - You can use right away or refrigerate till you need it.

 - Preheat oven to 450 degrees F.

-- Top with tomatoes and bacon.
+- Top with candied tomatoes and candied bacon.

-- Remove and slice
+- Remove and slice.

 If you would like to learn more about the California Tomato Farmers, you can find them on Facebook and Twitter.
 They have so much information to share and you will learn so much more about tomatoes when you stop by to visit.